-and directs the state treasurer to transfer $3 million from the general fund to the fund, and appropriates the money from the fund to the .
-The department of agriculture , which will use the fund to engage in activities that promote the ability of the state to anticipate, prepare for, mitigate, adapt to, or respond to any event, trend, or climatological disturbance related to drought or climate.
-The department will distribute $15,000 from the fund to each conservation district.
+The act creates the agriculture and drought resiliency fund (fund), directs the state treasurer to transfer $3 million from the general fund to the fund, and appropriates the money from the fund to the department of agriculture (department).
+The department will use the fund to anticipate, prepare for, mitigate, adapt to, or respond to any event, trend, or climatological disturbance related to drought or climate.
+The department will distribute $15,000 from the fund to each conservation district by July 1, 2021.
 The fund is repealed, effective September 1, 2022.

 (Note: This summary applies to this bill as enacted.)